-All of our events take place in UK Time unless otherwise stated on the course description.
-We welcome participants from all over the world and appreciate this means you may be joining us from a different Time Zone.
-While the retreat day generally runs from 7.15am and ends with an additional practice opportunity in the evenings, the core content will usually take place between the hours of 9am and 5.30pm UK Time – please check the course schedule for specific timings of each event.
+The retreat day generally runs from 7.15 am and ends with an additional practice opportunity in the evenings.
+The core content will usually take place between the hours of 9 am and 5.30 pm UK Time – please check the course schedule for specific timings of each event.
 Sessions will be hosted via Zoom and participants must commit to the entire core content of the retreat.
-If this is not possible, please contact us to discuss before submitting an application.
+If this is not possible, please contact us to discuss this before submitting an application.

-On retreat, we have the opportunity to develop greater sensitivity to and insight into our moment-by-moment experience.
-We do this through the formal practices of sitting, walking and movement meditation, and through the informal activities of the retreat day alongside others.
+On retreat, we have the opportunity to develop greater sensitivity to and insight into our moment-by-moment experiences.
+We do this through the formal practices of sitting, walking, and movement meditation, and through the informal activities of the retreat day.

 In general, our retreats include meditation instruction, talks, and guided sessions of mindfulness meditation practice including mindful movement.
 They provide a safe and nourishing environment for the cultivation of a deep and grounded mindfulness meditation practice.

 Through the training and experience of our retreat leaders and our close links with the universities, our retreats are informed by the most up-to-date thinking about how to apply and integrate understandings from ancient contemplative traditions and modern scientific theories about well-being and the mind.